firebase/genkit/docs/index.md

   const result = await generate({
       model: gemini15Flash
-      prompt: 'Use the provided context from the Genkit documentation to answer the following query: ${query}',
+      prompt: 'Use the provided context from the Genkit documentation to answer this query: ${query}',
       context: docs // Pass retrieved documents to the model });
   ```